nontravis/ui-adjustment-library/README.md

 [README TH](./README_TH.md)

-#### The UI Adjustment Library is a library that solves the problem of modifying the UI at runtime (without rebuilding or restarting) and can also map business logic in many cases to the library. :)
+#### The UI Adjustment Library is a library that solves the problem of modifying the UI at runtime based on input data (without rebuilding or restarting). :)

-#### This library also allows the project to create the mock result from API Service and mapped with the library to test UI's rendering in the various states.
-Therefore, you're no longer wasting your time for API service.
+#### This library also allows the project to mock result from API Service and mapped with the library to test UI's rendering in the various states.
+So you do not need to wait for API Services to be finhished to test your application.

 > NOTE: Boolean, Color, Integer, Float, and String these are a value that you can modify in this project.